Rajan-226/Rajan-226/README.md

 ## 👋 &nbsp;Hey there!
 I'm Rajan
 ### 👨🏻‍💻 &nbsp;About Me
 💡 &nbsp;I like to explore new technologies and develop software solutions.\
-🎓 &nbsp;I'm currently pursuing BE in Computer Science at Chitkara University, Punjab.\
+🎓 &nbsp;I've completed my Bachelors in Computer Science from Chitkara University, Punjab.\
 🌱 &nbsp;I'm on track for learning more about Web Development.\
 ✍️ &nbsp;In my free time, I like to solve competitive programming problems.\
 ✉️ &nbsp;You can shoot me an email at rajansharma842214@gmail.com!
 I'll try to respond as soon as I can.